How ATS Rejects Resumes Automatically – A Simple Explanation for Job Seekers

 • Tracking interview stage

-Large companies may receive hundreds or even thousands of resumes for a single job opening.
+Large companies may receive hundreds or even thousands of resumes for a single

 Manually reviewing every application is not possible,